 Fishery resources are an excellent source of food as well as a driver of job creation in the coastal areas.
-According to the FAO, supply of fish for food from both capture fisheries (marine and inland) and aquaculture currently provides more than 15% of the total supply of animal protein.
-Furthermore, international trade of seafood products has once again reached a maximum level with an annual growth rate of 5% in the past decade.
-These statistics meanwhile, serve to highlight concern for the rise in fishing pressure that leads to the increasing number of overexploited and depleted stocks as well as recovering fishery resources.
+According to the FAO, supply of fish for food from both capture fisheries (marine and inland) and aquaculture currently provides about 17% of the total supply of animal protein.
+At the same time, international trade of fish and fishery products has expanded significantly in the last decades, with about 36% of the production being exported.
+These statistics however do not reveal the concern about the current situation of fishery resources.
+If exploitation of these resources is to be both stable and sustainable in the long term, better management is required.

-In order to obtain and interpret management-supporting data, experts that have a multidisciplinary background are needed, covering diverse perspectives such as biology, economics, sociology or law, allowing them to valuate and assess fishery resources and to propose management measures through different techniques such as mathematical simulations, statistics, surveys, assessments or negotiation.
-Therefore, it is of maximum interest to train these experts so they may advise stakeholders in the diverse world of fisheries: different administrations (local, regional or state), fishermen (artisanal or semi-industrial), social groups (shipowners, trade unions, consumers, processors, fish farmers, etc.).
+In order to obtain and interpret management-supporting data, experts with a multidisciplinary background are needed, that will address the issue from diverse perspectives such as biology, economics, sociology or law.
+In this way, they will be able to valuate and assess fishery resources and propose management measures through different techniques such as mathematical simulations, statistics, surveys, assessments or negotiation.
+Therefore, it is of maximum interest to train these experts so they can advise stakeholders in the diverse world of fisheries: different administrations (local, regional, state or supranational), fishermen (artisanal, semi-industrial or industrial), social groups (shipowners, trade unions, consumers, processors, fish farmers, etc.).

 Furthermore, given the international scope of the marine environment, the need arises to establish a common method and language to be used between experts of the different countries sharing fisheries.
-To train specialists, that can, from their respective countries, contribute to facilitating the search for cooperative measures that may benefit all stakeholders, is, undoubtedly the great challenge to which this programme rises.
+To train specialists that can contribute to facilitating the search for cooperative measures from their respective countries to benefit all stakeholders is undoubtedly a great challenge that this Master addresses.

-The Master (formerly named Fisheries Economics and Management) has been offered since 2004 and its contents are updated and revised for each new edition.
-It is held every two years.
+The Master is offered since 2004 and it is held every two years.

 The Master enables participants to: